- Save up to 35% when you book 5 nights or more

 - Including Barcelona, Amsterdam, New York & Bangkok

-The climate guide for Greece shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The April weather guide for Amsterdam, Netherlands shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)